-Wristbands will be available during Orientation and inside the entrances of Bullocks Wilshire and the Westmoreland Buildings.
+Wristbands are available in the lobbies of the Bullocks Wilshire and Westmoreland buildings.
+Green bands are back in stock.
 We do not require anyone to wear the bands.
 Also, we understand that people may have different social-distancing preferences depending on the circumstances, so you are allowed to take more than one color band.